stevenhorkey/project-two/README.md

 # goalPost

 A goal-based social media platform that allows users to track, encourage, and connect.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+If you would like to use the site, vist: scure-escarpment-15577.herokuapp.com/auth

 ### Prerequisites